montoyamoraga/contumaza/README.md

 contumaza is an instrument by [Aarón Montoya-Moraga](http://montoyamoraga.io/).

+## Hardware

+contumaza is built using a [Teensy](https://www.pjrc.com/teensy/).

-## Technical details
+## Software

-contumaza is built using a [Teensy](https://www.pjrc.com/teensy/) and all the source code can be found on this repository.
+All the source code can be found on this repository.

 ## Available modes